Mail Lists

 Click Here to learn how to open the window.

-2. Find the mail list from which you wish to remove patrons.
+2. Find the mail list you want to remove the patrons from.

 4. Click the Create Group button.